"

 ‘Til his moms come grab him and they walk off in a rush

-Distrust, feelin’ like I’ve pissed upon wound” Mos Def, Auditorium, 2009
+Distrust, feelin’ like I’ve pissed upon wound”

 “What, then, is truth?
 A mobile army of metaphors, metonyms, and anthropomorphisms—in short, a sum of human relations which have been enhanced, transposed, and embellished poetically and rhetorically, and which after long use seem firm, canonical, and obligatory to a people: truths are illusions about which one has forgotten that this is what they are; metaphors which are worn out and without sensuous power; coins which have lost their pictures and now matter only as metal, no longer as coins.”
-Friedrich Nietzsche, Truth and lie in an extra-moral sense

-Wilderness of international political system
+The wilderness of the international political system

 “Not only is there no universal State, but the outside of States cannot be reduced to “foreign policy,” that is, to a set of relations among States.
 The outside appears simultaneously in two directions: huge worldwide machines branched out over the entire ecumenon , at a given moment, which enjoy a large measure of autonomy in relation to the States (for example, commercial organization of the “multinational” type, or industrial complexes, or even religious formations like Christianity, Islam, certain prophetic or messianic movements, etc.); but also the local mechanisms of bands, margins, minorities, which continue to affirm rights of segmentary societies in opposition to the organs of State power.
 The modern world can provide us today with particularly well developed images of these two directions: worldwide ecumenical machines, but also neoprimitivism, a new tribal society as described by Marshall Mcluhan.”
 (1987, p.
 360)

 Thus, all the attempts at standardizing the study of violence has to reckon with its double relation to measure.
-As long as it is a search for political effectivity, either in the mode of domination or peace, war or resistance, there is an urgent interest in calculating the affordances of deterrent ,disciplinary and biopolitical power.
-As long as, violence puts into play irreducible values and perspectives, the uniformity of its one dimensional measure is predetermined and exceeded by a multiplicity.
+As long as it is a search for political effectivity, either in the mode of domination or peace, war or resistance, there is an urgent interest in calculating the affordances of deterrent, disciplinary, and biopolitical power.
+As long as violence puts into play irreducible values and perspectives, the uniformity of its one dimensional measure is predetermined and exceeded by a multiplicity.

 An ill-defined concept —with good reasons.

-- Violence operates on the measurable and immeasurable qualities of the unit of life.
+• Violence operates on the measurable and immeasurable qualities of the unit of life.
 As this basic unit lends itself to quantification, the study of violence becomes a standardized field by means of rates and statistics.
 As life gains meaning only in relation to political contexts, this preceding universalization of category itself becomes a type of violence.
 The question becomes whether it is legitimate or not.

 Affordances of the study of violence

 “The critique of violence is the philosophy of its history-the “philosophy” of this history because only the idea of its development makes possible a critical, discriminating, and decisive approach to its temporal data.
 A gaze directed only at what is close at hand can at most perceive a dialectical rising and falling in the lawmaking and law-preserving forms of violence.
 The law governing their oscillation rests on the circumstance that all law-preserving violence, in its duration, indirectly weakens the lawmaking violence it it represents, by suppressing hostile counterviolence.
 (Various symptoms of this have been referred to in the course of this study.)
 This lasts until either new forces or those of earlier suppressed triumph over the hitherto lawmaking violence and thus found a new law, destined in its turn to decay.
 On the breaking of this cycle maintained by mythic forms of law, on the suspension of law with all the forces on which it depends as they depend on it, finally therefore on the abolition of state power, a new historical epoch is founded.”
-Walter Benjamin, Critique of Violence

 “This is precisely what the ascetic ideal means: that something was lacking, that man was surrounded by a fearful void—he did not know how to justify, to account for, to affirm himself; he suffered from the problem of his meaning.
-He also suffered otherwise, he was in the main a sickly animal: but his problem was not suffering itself, but that there was no answer to the crying question, “why do I suffer?“ ” Friedrich Nietzsche, On the Genealogy of Morals
+He also suffered otherwise, he was in the main a sickly animal: but his problem was not suffering itself, but that there was no answer to the crying question, “why do I suffer? ” Friedrich Nietzsche, On the Genealogy of Morals

-Pain in my heart carry burdens full of struggle Why God, why God do I gotta bleed?
-Every stone thrown at you restin’ at my feet Why God, why God do I gotta suffer?
-Earth is no more, why don’t you burn this muhf-?
-(I don’t think I could find a way to make it on this earth)”Kendrick Lamar, Alan Maman, Dale Warren; FEAR.
+“Why God, why God do I gotta suffer?Pain in my heart carry burdens full of struggleWhy God, why God do I gotta bleed?Every stone thrown at you restin’ at my feetWhy God, why God do I gotta suffer?Earth is no more, why don’t you burn this muhf-?(I don’t think I could find a way to make it on this earth)”

 Historicity of violence: body and media

 She argues that as long as bodies are conceptualized merely as surfaces where political instrumental reason inscribes itself on the mute moldable body and in the response of prisoners, as weapons wielded by political intentionality that’s essentially external to animating bodily affects, the unconscious bodily sources of the creation of exceptionally idiosyncratic acts of resistance to control, such as smearing walls with feces and menstrual blood would be inexplicable.
+Yet these very acts also bear quasi-universal traits in the way different cultures operationalize the body to express meaning.
+Before discursive language, infants communicate through the nonverbal medium of their body.
+Political language has deep roots in the domain of the archetypical language of culture and the unconscious dynamics of psychological development.

-“Body as Missile—We take up our place or places in the social order not just as disembodied minds, but as corporeal beings.
+Body as Missile—We take up our place or places in the social order not just as disembodied minds, but as corporeal beings.
 The concept of “identification” often inclines us toward thinking exclusively of a cognitive process, a feat of imagination.
 However, the mimetic propensity activated by conflict and aggravated by television is an ontological matter, involving the physical presence as much as, if not more than, ideation.”

-After the technical affordance of instantaneous communication through radio-broadcasting and live TV (Heidegger, 1999, 91-98; Dienst 1994); realism and immediacy are reinvented with different premises serving not only compensatory and witnessing needs of subjects but also expansion of governmental apparatus.
+After the technical affordance of instantaneous communication through radio-broadcasting and live TV (Heidegger, 1999, 91-98; Dienst 1994), realism and immediacy are reinvented with different premises serving not only the compensatory and witnessing needs of subjects but also the expansion of governmental apparatus.
 Realism is operationalized in war-making efforts during the live broadcasting of the 1st Iraq War.
-The cameras attached to the endpoint of dropping missiles and imitating homemade videos in their low-pixel quality had creates an intimacy across civilian population and military by way of identifying with the first-person view of warfare (Broughton, 1996).
+The cameras attached to the endpoint of dropping missiles and imitating homemade videos in their low-pixel quality had created an intimacy across civilian population and the military by way of identifying with the first-person view of warfare (Broughton, 1996).
 As a result, affective investment in warfare was achieved through the call to witness and identify with the war effort, entangling the domestic population in the US with war fronts elsewhere.
 Thus, there is a circular resonance established between the local psyche and the politically operationalized weaponry similar to the circularity mentioned earlier in between the people and the law.

 “Destructive acts may seem the absolute antithesis of communication.
 We commonly hear of “random” violence, “senseless” brutality, or the “madness” of war.
 Typically, if any meaning is attributed to an act of destruction it is, at best, restricted to an instrumental purpose: the achievement of some goal, such as the acquisition of territory, the monopolization of a valued resource, or perhaps just the distancing of self from other.
 Nevertheless, violence-however “antisocial”-possesses no less meaning than any “social” act.
 If anything, its destructiveness may witness a surplus of meaning (Bataille, 1988a), a spilling-over not of formless aggression but of pointed, poignant emotion, stemming from excessive, idealized ambitions, extreme guilt, or even an overly acute sense of justice (Klein, 1977a).
 From this point of view, the trajectories of munitions reinstate-in however abstract, stereotyped, or dangerous a manner-the desire for communicative contact.”
 (Broughton, p.
 146)